chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 For complex technical tasks, a PC will automatically fail if they don't have the skill at all.
 For example a PC without any ranks of medic simply cannot perform brain surgery without killing the patient.

-## Past Lives
+## Careers
-During character creation each player will describe a Past Life for their character based on their skill groups and specific skills.
+During character creation each player will describe a Career for their character based on their skill groups and specific skills.
 For example, a player whose character has skills in the spacer and soldier groups might decide that the character was an orbital marine.

-PCs have a rank in their Past Life, representing prestige earned and contacts made.
-During play, a PC may add their Past Life rank to throws for networking tasks, like locating and requesting help from contacts.
+PCs have a rank in their Career, representing prestige earned and contacts made.
+During play, a PC may add their Career rank to throws for networking tasks, like locating and requesting help from contacts.

 ## Luck
 PCs have a resource called Luck.
 Players track their current and maximum luck.
 They'll have 7/9 or 10/10 Luck, for example.